bimrocket/bimrocket/README.md

 - Shadow casting.
 - Vertex, egde and face snapping in the drawing, measurement and transformation tools.
 - Scripting tool (using javascript language).
-- Reporting tool to check conditions on model objects.
+- Reporting tool to check conditions on the model objects (supported reporting formats: BRS and [IDS](https://www.buildingsmart.org/what-is-information-delivery-specification-ids/)).
 - Object controllers (a Controller is a program that changes the state of an object when a certain event occurs).
 - Direct loading of IFC files from local disk or the web server.
-Support for multiple IFC schemas (IFC2X3, IFC4, ...).
+Support for multiple IFC schemas (IFC2X3, IFC4 and IFC4X3_ADD2).
 - IFC Inventory tool to explore the types, classifications, groups and layers of the model.
 - IFC Layout tool to view the building layout easily.
 - Search tool to find model properties by name or value.